Business Hub

 Software for measuring Scope 3 emissions

-Planted supports companies with a holistic sustainability platform for carbon accounting, decarbonization and audit-proof ESG reporting.
-The calculation of the carbon footprint to record the scopes takes place intuitively within the software, is based on the GHG Protocol and is certified by TÜV Rheinland.
-With personal consultants, Planted also helps companies to reduce their internal emissions with the involvement of their employees.
+Planted supports companies with a holistic ESG platform for carbon accounting, decarbonization and audit-proof CSRD reporting.
+The calculation of the carbon footprint to record the scopes is intuitive within the software, is based on the GHG Protocol and is certified by TÜV Rheinland.
+With a personal team of experts, Planted also helps companies to reduce their internal emissions.

 Free download